Purpose of the ROC

 ROC Course Location

 If a field contract is signed after the ROC, it normally ranges from (a minimum of) 12 months to 2 years.
 Please note that attending the ROC does not guarantee a job placement after the ROC.

 Medair is currently working in Afghanistan, Bangladesh, D.R.
-Congo, Iraq, Jordan, Lebanon, Madagascar, Nepal, Somalia, South Sudan and Syria (regional response in Lebanon and Jordan).
+Congo, Iraq, Jordan, Lebanon, Madagascar, Somalia, South Sudan and Syria.
 Field contracts given will be based in one of these countries or any new programmes that Medair starts up.

 Key Activity Areas

 The ROC simulation includes practical exercises, research, and daily updates of changing field conditions and security bulletins.